Christos Konstantinidis: Professional career

 In 1986 he was loaned to Philippos Thessaloniki.
 Konstantinidis played five years at Philippos and he helped his club to win promotion to Greek Basketball League twice.
 He also played for GS Larissa and Apollon Patras.

 In 1998 returned to M.E.N.T.
 B.C., but the Greek Basketball Federation, blocked his transfer.

 Coaching career

 After, his retirement he became coach.
 He was member of PAOK coaching staff.
 He also coached Iraklis Thessaloniki, and several semi professional teams.

 National team career

 Konstantinidis has 11 caps with Greece men's national under-20 basketball team, and 2 caps with Greece men's national under-19 basketball team.

+Personal

+His son Theodoros is also professional basketball player.